 Oh Okay!
 Am I All Set Now?

 Yes!
-Good luck with your further education in the UK!
+Good luck with finding the best health insurance for international students and having a great further education in the UK!

 Also, if you have any medical emergency, call 999 for an ambulance, or if you do not need an ambulance, visit the emergency department at a hospital (open 24-hours a day).